christian-schlichtherle/neuron-di/README.md

         <version>${neuron-di.version}</version>
     </dependency>

-For API documentation, please check out the test code for this project.
+For documentation, please refer to the [Wiki].
-A detailed manual will be added soon - sorry.
+Note that this is work in progress, so please check again whenever required.
+Any feedback and contributions are welcome, too.

 [Apache License, Version 2.0]: https://www.apache.org/licenses/LICENSE-2.0
 [Releases]: https://github.com/christian-schlichtherle/neuron-di/releases